riddhiwho/first-principles/README.md

 ## Start here

-- [The CAP Theorem, From First Principles](./topics/system-design/cap-theorem.md) — why “our database is AP” is usually wrong, and what CAP actually says.
+- [No Cap: The Real CAP Theorem](./topics/system-design/cap-theorem.md) — why “our database is AP” is usually wrong, and what CAP actually says.

 More notes on distributed systems, databases, networking, and backend engineering as I write them.